WhySooooFurious/The-Mac-Repo/README.md

 - Bootcamp is an application created by Apple that allows Intel Macs to get Windows, This can help Intel Mac users in order to get Windows-Only applications or simply just having Windows on your Mac

 **Should I buy a Mac for gaming?**
-- If all you're going to buy a Mac just for gaming you will get laughed at
+- If you're going to buy a Mac just for gaming you will get laughed at
 - If you're looking to buy a good reputable laptop with great build quality for school/work with the added benefit of gaming well for a laptop, yes you should

 **I bought an Apple Silicon Mac for gaming, How do I game on it?**